Logo

 The Starr Report led to Clinton's impeachment; Renata Adler argued that it contained evidence of Starr's abuse of power in his pursuit of Clinton.

-Renata Adler taught for three years in both the University Professors Honors Program and the Journalism Department of Boston University.
+Renata Adler taught journalism and English literature for three years at Boston University, serving in the University Professors Program.

 In 2021, Renata Adler received an honorary doctorate from Oberlin College.